heatweb/heat-network/README.md

 The devices folder contains information for each type of device.

-This project is based upon http://www.heatweb.co.uk/w/index.php?title=Heat_Network_Protocol
+This project is based upon http://www.heatweb.co.uk/w/index.php?title=Heat_Network_Protocol, and forma part of Heatweb's SBRI UK Innovate funded project to establist an open-source standard for energy (heat networks and HVAC) systems.

 ## Protocol Rules